pull() is similar to $ on a data frame. It is mostly useful because it

 Methods

-then using dplyr::pull() method over the tibble.
+applies dplyr::pull() to the tibble.

 SpatRaster

-distinct to NA are extracted.
+NA are extracted.
 See terra::as.data.frame().

 (corresponding to the geographic coordinates of each cell) are available

-in position 1 and 2.
-Hence, pull(.data, 1) and
+in positions 1 and 2.
+Therefore, pull(.data, 1) and

-pull(.data, 1, xy = TRUE) return different result.
+pull(.data, 1, xy = TRUE) return different results.

 SpatVector

-When passing geom = "WKT"/geom = "HEX" to ..., the geometry of the
+When passing geom = "WKT" or geom = "HEX" to ..., the geometry of the

 See also